Hemp Industry Daily Feature: Hemp businesses look to blockchain to provide transparency to customers

 As an example of their services, TagOne’s website includes the story of the Denver-based artisanal honey company Bee K’onscious, which sources its honey from Brazil.
 The company’s customers can now scan a QR code on their jar of honey using a smartphone and they’ll be able to know the beekeeper’s name, where the honey was harvested, a certificate of analysis, as well as photos of the beekeepers tending hives.

-Gupta chose to focus on hemp companies, instead of marijuana, because states that have legalized the plant frequently have contracts with companies that perform their seed-to-sale tracking requirements.
+Gupta chose to focus on hemp companies, instead of marijuana, because states that have legalised the plant frequently have contracts with companies that perform their seed-to-sale tracking requirements.

 The price for TagOne’s service is sold in packages for each level of the supply chain, capturing information from the farm level all the way through to the consumer.